Yosef family: David Yosef

-David Yosef is a prominent Haredi rabbi, who was the Chief Rabbi of the Jerusalem neighborhood of Har Nof until October 2020.
-He is a member of the Shas party's Council of Torah Sages, which is the party's governing body.
+David Yosef is the current Sephardic Chief Rabbi of the state of Israel, following his father and brother Yitzchak Yosef in the role.
+He was the Chief Rabbi of the Jerusalem neighborhood of Har Nof until October 2020.
+He was a member of the Shas party's Council of Torah Sages, which is the party's governing body.
 David stood down from his position as Chief Rabbi of Har Nof after a court case was launched, alleging that his rhetoric against Reform Judaism and Women of the Wall was incompatible with his status as a paid public servant.

 In 2023, Yosef was widely reported to be one of the two main contenders to be Sephardic Chief Rabbi of Israel, on the expiration of his brother Yitzchak Yosef's term of office.
 The other reported candidate was Chief Rabbi of Beersheba Yehuda Deri, who is the brother of Shas' political leader Aryeh Deri.
-After elections were postponed twice and Yehuda Deri's death, Yosef was elected Sephardic Chief Rabbi of Israel September 2024.
+After elections were postponed twice and Yehuda Deri's death, Yosef was elected in September 2024.